AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/progress.md

 ## Current Status
 The auth_service project is a well-structured authentication service with:
-- User authentication and management
+- User authentication and management (now using email-based login with backward compatibility for username)
 - Credit system functionality
-- Email integration
+- Email integration with enhanced error handling and diagnostics
 - Comprehensive logging
 - Database integration with PostgreSQL
 - Subscription tier system (updated to 5 tiers)